hoangduytran/blender-manual/manual/modeling/geometry_nodes/curve/write/set_spline_cyclic.rst

    :align: right
    :alt: Set Spline Cyclic node.

-The *Set Spline Cyclic* controls whether each spline will loop back on itself.
+The *Set Spline Cyclic* node changes whether splines loop back on themselves -- that is, whether their first and last control points are connected.
-Each spline has the same number of control points whether or not it is set as cyclic.
-But when displaying in the viewport or for operations with other nodes, a connection will be made between the first and last control points.

-The input node for this data is the :doc:`/modeling/geometry_nodes/curve/read/is_spline_cyclic`.
+You can use the :doc:`/modeling/geometry_nodes/curve/read/is_spline_cyclic` to read this property.

 Inputs
 ======

-Curve
+Geometry
    Standard geometry input.

 Selection
-   Whether or not to change the cyclic value on each spline.
-True values mean the value will be changed, false values mean the value will remain the same.
+   Whether to change the cyclic setting for each spline. *True* means the setting will be changed, *false* means it will stay the same.

 Cyclic
-   Whether or not to join the first and last points of each spline.
+   Whether to connect the first and last control points of each spline.

 Properties